A Short Guide To Social Skills

 Wonder what that looks like?
 Look up any tv, radio or (successful) youtube host, and listen.
 They all speak with an implicit and unique conviction.

-For instance, look at people like Will Smith or Tony Robbins, they talk with passion, confidence, conviction, energy, enthusiasm, and power.
-Even the way they move reflects power, conviction, and confidence.
-You need to mirror that.
-Consider them your role models, or even mentors, and start acting that way.
+For instance, look at people like Will Smith or Tony Robbins.
+They talk with passion, confidence, conviction, energy, enthusiasm, and power.
+Even the way they move reflects that.
+Try to emulate that.
+Or whatever role model fits you.
+Start learning from observing.

 In time you’ll acquire your own flair.
 It can be through theatrical storytelling or dry witty remarks.
 For example, you can tell jokes with a lot of intonation.
 Or be just as funny without any inclination at all.